 In watching this, I was quite fascinated by her life and philosophy.
 But when she said something, I nearly leapt off the couch, because it was so much of what I had been feeling.
 She said, “I like individuality.
-Everything is so homogenized these days,” and I seriously wanted to cry out loud!
+Everything is so homogenized these days”.
+I seriously wanted to cry out loud!
 Hooray!
-To have this talented woman see life so clear through those big ol’ glasses made me want to do the happy dance and yell this from the roof tops, because I seriously feel we have forgotten this.
+To have this talented woman see life so clear through those big ol’ glasses made me want to do the happy dance and yell this from the roof tops.
+I seriously feel sometimes that we have forgotten this.

-Becoming empty nesters and moving to a smaller home helped me focus on what I really wanted to live with, plus it allowed me to gift lots of furniture and goodies to our children who were just starting out.
-Even after we decided to leave that house and return to a home with a bit more breathing room, we still only purchased a few extra couches, as I always have way too much stuff.
+Becoming empty nesters and moving to a smaller home helped me focus on what I really wanted to live with.
+It also allowed me to gift lots of furniture and goodies to our children who were just starting out.
+Even after we decided to leave that smaller house and return to a home with a bit more room, we still didn’t buy much.
+At that point, we only purchased a few extra couches, as I always have way too much stuff.

-Now is the time to unearth what you have, begin a new collection or add to an old one, enjoy the thrill of the hunt and add vintage to your decor to make your room one-of-a-kind!
+Now is the time to unearth what you have, begin a new collection or add to an old one.
+Enjoy the thrill of the hunt and add vintage to your decor to make your room one-of-a-kind!
 We are all individuals, unique and beautiful, whether broken or whole.
 Like tattered vintage items, we are all worthy of love and acceptance, and can be the one different thing that makes a space beautiful!

 Follow the words of Iris and go against the grain, do what you love, and express your love for life through unique items displayed in your home.
 “No rules” make it easy to create the perfect space, for if you always buy what you love or what speaks to you, you will always find beauty in your surroundings.
 The only guideline I follow is have fun, and USE what you have.
 Don’t wait for a ‘special’ day to use the china or those cute dishes, EVERYDAY is special!

 Adding vintage to your space will add a little extra layer of love, as vintage items have already received some wear and love in their lifetime.
 Think outside the box and use those treasures in new ways (yes, you can use milk glass in the bathroom).
 What do you have right now that you are “storing”?
 Grandma’s quilts, or a collection of transferware picked up at flea markets?
 Get it out, dust it off, and use it.